Illegal entry: Ukraine

+penalties, is of up to three years' prison, as per Criminal Code 2001, art.
+332-2.

 United States

-There are an estimated half a million illegal entries into the United States each year, according to research conducted by the Government Accountability Office in 2006.
-In 2008, the Pew Hispanic Center estimated there were six to seven million people living in the United States after having evaded the Immigration Inspectors or Border Patrol.
+An estimated half a million illegal entries into the United States occur each year, according to research conducted by the Government Accountability Office (GAO) in 2006.
+In 2008, the Pew Hispanic Center estimated that 6 million to 7 million people have been living in the United States after having evaded the Immigration Inspectors or Border Patrol.

-The first offense is a misdemeanor according to the Immigration and Nationality Act of 1965, which prohibits non-nationals from entering or attempting to enter the United States at any time or place which has not been designated by an immigration officer, and also prohibits non-nationals from eluding inspection by immigration officers.
+The offense is a misdemeanor according to the Immigration and Nationality Act of 1965, which prohibits non-nationals from entering or attempting to enter the United States at any time or place which has not been designated by an immigration officer, and also prohibits non-nationals from eluding inspection by immigration officers.

 The U.S. Customs and Border Protection is responsible for apprehending individuals attempting to enter the United States illegally.
-The United States Border Patrol is its mobile uniformed law enforcement arm, responsible for deterrence, detection and apprehension of those who enter the United States without authorization from the government or outside the designated ports of entry.
+The U.S. Border Patrol is its mobile uniformed law enforcement arm, responsible for deterrence, detection, and apprehension of those who enter the United States without authorization from the government or outside the designated ports of entry.